qomba/qomba/README.md

 - 👋 Hi, I’m Murodali
-- 👀 I’m interested in Data Analysis | Finance
+- 👀 I’m interested in Data Analytics | Finance
-- 🌱 I’m currently learning SQL for business
+- 🌱 Hold an M.A in International Business and a diploma in Data Analysis

 <!---